escapegameibk/host/README.md

 ## Postgresql

 It was requested, athat all data may be dumped into a postgresql database for later analysys.
-This is required to be added very carefully.
+Maybe one day :D

+## Camera

+Maybe a camera control interface would be a good idea to be able to control the entire room by one thing...